GroundHog Short Interval Control

 Production planners use GroundHog SIC to plan the upcoming shift by taking into account long range plans, backlogs from previous shifts, and ongoing downs-and-delays to plan and prioritize production activity to meet tonnage, grade, and advance rate goals.

-GroundHog’s Artificial Intelligence based scheduler also auto-allocates tasks to operators and equipment based on crew badge-ins.
+In addition, GroundHog’s Artificial Intelligence based scheduler also auto-allocates tasks to operators and equipment based on crew badge-ins.

 Operators always have access to the tasks they need to perform, where, using what equipment and how.
 Each miner has a prioritized list of tasks, with mine maps, cut-sheets, drill patterns, bolting standards, and any other supervisor notes to perform their job safely and effectively.